Hurricane Michael strengthens to category 1 storm

-National Hurricane Center says Michael is now a hurricane and will continue to strengthen as it approaches US.
+The National Hurricane Center says Michael is now a hurricane and will continue to strengthen as it approaches the U.S.

 Hurricane Michael's maximum sustained winds were near 75 mph (110 kph).
 The hurricane is expected to move into the Gulf of Mexico, where very warm water temperatures and favorable atmospheric conditions were expected to fuel its strength.